stevenocchipinti/stevenocchipinti.github.com/source/_posts/2014-03-17-introduction-to-vim-for-ide-users.markdown

 Most systems will come with a version of vim, but you may want to get the latest version from the systems package manager for a more complete feature set.

-On a mac, the standard install of `vim` is missing clipboard support so I would recommend installing MacVim, here is how I do it:
+On a mac, the standard install of `vim` is missing clipboard support so I would recommend installing MacVim, here is how I do it with homebrew:

 ```
 brew install macvim